aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

   Without it, your token cannot be listed anywhere.
 You can also use the `code_template` field to represent multiple assets with very similar assets — for example, futures contracts where the asset code remains the same besides the date of the contract.
-* The Stellar public key of the issuing account (`issuer`).
+* The AiBlocks public key of the issuing account (`issuer`).
 This is the second key piece of information that identifies your token.
 Without it, your token cannot be listed anywhere.
 * The status of your token (`status`): *live*, *dead*, or *test*.
 Marking your token *live* means you are ready for exchanges to list it.
 If your token is ready to trade, and you fail to list